jantman/webhook2lambda2sqs/README.rst

     Configuration description:

-    aws_tags - a dict of key/value pairs to set as tags on all terraform-managed resources that support tagging.
-If not specified here, a "Name" tag will automatically be added with a value as described in the "name_suffix" description below.
     endpoints - dict describing each webhook endpoint to setup in API Gateway.
       - key is the API Gateway resource name (final component of the URL)
       - value is a dict with the following keys: